bjones519/Deployment9/README.md

-#### November 13, 2023
+#### November 17, 2023
 ________________________________________________________

 # Two-Tier E-Commerce Application Deployment on EKS

 Deployment Contributors:

-**Project Manager**: TBD <br />
+**Project Manager**: Brittney Jones <br />
 **Chief Architect**: Belinda Dunu <br />
 **System Administrator**: Brittney Jones

 ## Deployment Overview

-In this deployment, we launched a 2-tier(Django Python and React) e-commerce application using Terraform infrastructure as code (IAC) for provisioning and Jenkins for CI/CD automation.
+In this deployment, we launched a 2-tier(Django python and React) e-commerce application using Terraform infrastructure as code (IAC) for provisioning resources on AWS and Jenkins for CI/CD automation.
 We chose this approach in order to enhance consistency, collaboration, security, and ease of maintenance compared to manual deployments.

 ## Infrastructure Overview